The Living Lab

 Start of wind farm construction

-Commissioning of the transport pipeline in the Energiepark Bad Lauchstädt
+Commissioning of the transport pipeline at Energiepark Bad Lauchstädt

-• 25 kilometers of conversion from natural gas to hydrogen completed
+• 25 km conversion from natural gas to hydrogen completed

-• Starting point of the ONTRAS H2 network, which creates connections from the Energiepark Bad Lauchstädt to the west and east
+• At the same time, the starting point of the ONTRAS H2 starter network, creating connections from Energiepark Bad Lauchstädt to the west and east

 June 2025

-Completion of the measuring rail for gas measurement
+Completion of the metering skid for gas measurement

-• Basis for precise and legally compliant recording of the quantities of hydrogen produced
+• Basis for precise and legally compliant recording of the hydrogen volumes produced

 October 2025